 Macarons require a low temperature for baking.
 I recommend baking them at 300 degrees F for about 12 minutes.

-Macarons will last for a few days at room temperature and up to a week in the fridge.
+Macarons will last for a few days stored in an airtight container at room temperature and up to a week in the refrigerator.
 I prefer to store them in the fridge not only so they will last longer, but also because I find that they taste even better cold.

 If this still isn't enough to convince you, I have provided volume measurements in the recipe card.
 If you are interested in understanding the conversions, this is the best conversion chart.